Alireza12b/SAM3-Video-Tracking/README.md

 # SAM 3 — Open-Vocabulary Video Tracking

-Track a single moving target in a short video using only a **text prompt**, with Meta's **Segment Anything Model 3 (SAM 3)**.
+Track a single moving target in a short video using only a text prompt, with Meta's **Segment Anything Model 3 (SAM 3)**.
 The notebook segments the target, tracks it across every frame, computes its centroid per frame, draws the motion path, and plots the trajectory.